Ruby Red Grapefruit Bars

 - pink food coloring, optional

 - Preheat oven to 350 degrees Fahrenheit.
-Line a 13x9-inch pan with parchment paper that overhangs 2-inches on both sides.
-Or lightly grease pan with cooking spray.
+Lightly grease or line an 11x7-inch or 8 to 9-inch square glass baking dish with parchment paper that overhangs 2-inches on both sides.

 - FILLING: Prepare filling when crust is just about done.
 Whisk together the sugar and flour in a bowl.
 Add the eggs, one at a time, whisking well after each addition.
 Add the zest, juice, and 3 drops or so of food coloring (if desired).